LF-Engineering/darst/README.md

 - After than you can login password-less via: `ssh darst@darst` or `root@darst` and that configuration is assumed later.

+All next commands are assumed to be run on the `darst` jump box.

+- Use `mfa.sh` (from `mfa/mfa.sh`) to renew your AWS access keys for the next 36 hours.

 # AWS

 - Use `testaws.sh` (installed from `aws/testaws.sh`) instead of the plain `aws` command, it just prepends `AWS_PROFILE=lfproduct-test`.